htcondor/htmap/docs/source/tips-and-tricks.rst

-   htmap logs  # get path to log file; info here is useful for debugging htmap components foo  # view which component status for tag "foo" htmap errors foo # view all errors for tag "foo" htmap stdout foo 0  # view stdout for first job of tag "foo" htmap stderr foo 0  # view stdout for first job of tag "foo" htmap reasons foo  # get reasons for holding map "foo"
+   htmap logs  # get path to log file; info here is useful for debugging htmap components foo  # view which component status for tag "foo" htmap errors foo # view all errors for tag "foo" htmap stdout foo 0  # view stdout for first component of tag "foo" htmap stderr foo 0  # view stdout for first component of tag "foo" htmap reasons foo  # get reasons for holding map "foo"

 Some of the longer output is useful to pipe into ``less`` so it's easily